Cornelius throws 5 TDs in 1st start; Oklahoma St. rolls

 Cornelius had been Mason Rudolph’s backup for most of his career, but Rudolph now is with the Pittsburgh Steelers.
 Cornelius, a fifth-year senior, seized his opportunity by completing 24 of 34 passes and rushing for 27 yards in the season opener for both teams.

-He left some opportunities on the field, though.
-Oklahoma State coach Mike Gundy said Cornelius missed about six passes that he normally completes and said he was aiming instead of throwing.
+Cornelius left some opportunities on the field, though.
+Gundy said Cornelius missed about six passes that he normally completes and said he was aiming instead of throwing.
+He threw an interception and would have thrown another if a Missouri State player hadn’t dropped it.

+“I thought I could have done better, for sure,” Cornelius said.
+“Can’t throw an interception like that.
+The receivers played well and all the running backs did an unbelievable job.”

 Gundy said he expected some rough moments from Cornelius because he was new to the stage.